maxigarciaf/cuit_validator/README.md

 ## Thread safety

-This gem is thread safe, with one caveat: `EmailValidator.default_options` must be configured before use in a multi-threaded environment.
+This gem is thread safe, with one caveat: `CuitValidator.default_options` must be configured before use in a multi-threaded environment.
 If you configure `default_options` in a Rails initializer file, then you're good to go since initializers are run before worker threads are spawned.